 Calling Lifeline (The Crisis Hotline in Australia)

 In Australia our ‘crisis hotline’ is called Lifeline.
-It is a well known organisation I have always been too scared to bring myself to ring lifeline when I have been feeling suicidal, I have happily told other people to use the service but when it came to making that call myself, I could never quite bring myself to do it.
-So, today I found out some more info and made the call myself so I could let you guys know how it all works, keep reading to see what happened.
+It is a well known organisation yet I had always been too scared to bring myself to ring when I was feeling suicidal.
+I had happily told other people to use the service but when it came to making that call myself, I could never quite bring myself to do it.
+So, today I found out some more info and made a call to Lifeline myself so I could let you guys know how it all works, keep reading to see what happened.

 What does the call cost?